michael-collins/gitbook-autopublish-template/README.md

 # Gitbook Publishing Template

 Fork the repo, write the book, publish to Git Pages.
+This template repo takes the labor out of hosting and publishing docs for free using open source Gitbook Legacy, Github Actions, and Github Pages.

 See the [publish.md](/publish.md) file for development and publishing instructions.